-While some think Thanksgiving dinner would not be complete without turkey, true fans of side dishes know that stuffing is the clear holiday staple.
+Thanksgiving dinner would certainly not look the same without a turkey, but fans of side dishes can largely agree that a great stuffing is the true star of the holiday meal.

-People of course love the various versions of potatoes or perfectly glazed and roasted vegetables, but something about the craggly, crunchy, moist, herbacious, nutty and sometimes sweet and savory blend of toasted bread, veggies and herbs is unmistakably made for Thanksgiving.
+People love various versions of potatoes or perfectly glazed and roasted vegetables, but something about the craggly, crunchy, moist, herbacious, nutty and sometimes sweet and savory blend of toasted bread, veggies and herbs is unmistakably made for Thanksgiving.

 Check out the recipe here that combines dried country loaf French bread with a whole pound of mushrooms and plenty of aromatic herbs.
 Plus, Dalkin shares plenty of additional tips to tackle the recipe like a pro.